 NexiGo Aurora Pro MKII, 4K Tri-Color Laser UST Projector, 30000:1 Contrast Ratio, Dynamic Iris & Laser Dimming, 0.21:1 Throw Ratio, Dolby Vision & Atmos, HDR10+, 3D, 4.2ms ~ 8ms Low Latency - Home Projectors

 Bottom Line: NexiGo Aurora Pro MKII is the better choice.
-Offers superior gaming with 4.
+For most users, its competitive $3199 price point combined with an excellent 4.

 Key Differences